worldwide-asset-exchange/wax-node/README.md

 $ ./reset.sh
 ```

+See the [API](./API.md) information to get started interacting with your WAX node.

 ## Systemd Service

 Run the wax node as a systemd service by copying this repo into /opt/wax, copying the wax.service file into /etc/systemd/system and then regestering the service.
 For example: